Carabao Cup Final

 Supporters wanting alcohol before the game should head for the licensed bars or restaurants in the area or make their way to the dedicated fan zones outside the stadium.

 Both teams have dedicated Fan Zone areas where supporters have the chance to join fellow fans to enjoy a drink, including alcohol, food and a DJ.
 They are an ideal place to soak up the pre-match party atmosphere

-The Manchester United Fan Zone is located on the East Concourse area of the stadium and the Newcastle United Fan Zone is on the west side of the stadium in Arena Square.
+The LIVERPOOL Fan Zone is located on the East Concourse area of the stadium and the CHELSEA Fan Zone is on the West side of the stadium.

-The fan zones will be open from 13.00 and stop serving alcohol one hour before kick-off (16.30).
+The fan zones will be open from 11.00 and stop serving alcohol one hour before kick off at 2.00pm

 Supporters will need to present a valid stadium ticket to enter the area which has a limited capacity.
 The stadium’s bag policy (see below) also applies to anyone visiting the fan zone.

 The use of pyrotechnics, flares and smoke devices inside or outside Wembley Stadium is illegal and prohibited.
 Anyone caught carrying or using pyrotechnical equipment inside the stadium will be immediately ejected from the stadium, banned from future events and dealt with by police.
 Those caught using pyrotechnic equipment anywhere outside of the stadium will be in breach of the PSPO order and face enforcement action.
 More information here.

 Wembley Stadium benefits from easy access to three rail / London Underground stations.
 These are:

 - Wembley Central station

 Supporters are encouraged to plan their journeys in advance to avoid disappointment or delay to their travel.
 All those travelling by rail should plan to arrive at Wembley stations no later than one hour prior to kick-off, to allow sufficient time to walk to and enter the stadium.